Obsidian-TTRPG-Community/Cypher-SRD-Markdown/Compendium/Cypher/Abilities/E/Enveloping-Shield.md

 **Type**: Enabler

-Your Force Field Shield ability produces an envelope of force that enfolds you while you are holding the shield, granting you +1 to Armor.
+Your [[Compendium/Cypher/Abilities/F/Force-Field-Shield|Force Field Shield]] ability produces an envelope of force that enfolds you while you are holding the shield, granting you +1 to Armor.
 Enabler.